'Would Nagarjuna Be Silent If Such A Thing Happens To Samantha Akkineni Or Amala'

 A Shocking Claim

-Bigg Boss Telugu Season 3 recently landed in an ugly controversy when journalist Swetha Reddy claimed that Star MAA initially chose her for Bigg Boss Telugu 3 before 'cheating' her by going back on their word.
+Bigg Boss Telugu Season 3 recently landed in an ugly controversy when journalist Swetha Reddy claimed that Star MAA initially chose her for the show before 'cheating' her by going back on their word.

 "After signing me up, they stopped answering my calls.
 I can proceed legally for violation of the agreement," she added.